CARTAvis/carta-frontend/README.md

 ```
 The RPM package install location for the frontend is `/usr/share/carta/frontend/`.

-(Once the RPM repo is added, you can also install the `carta` metapackage that includes both the CARTA backend and frontend components, as well as well as Beta versions of all the packages e.g. `carta-beta`, `carta-frontend-beta` and `carta-backend-beta`).
+The RPM repo also provides a carta metapackage which automatically installs the CARTA frontend and backend packages.
+In addition to the latest release versions, beta versions are provided in a parallel set of packages.

 ## Development